mtonio91/PBJHexagon/README.md

-Note: I need to add a few more files before submitting to CocoaPods, the core flow layout is provided for now.
+Note: I need to add a few more files before submitting to CocoaPods, the basic flow layout is provided for now.

-## PBJHexagon
+## Hexagon
-'PBJHexagon' is a simple iOS collection view for displaying a hexagon grid.
+'PBJHexagon' is a simple hexagon grid flow layout for UICollectionViews.
+It is used heavily in the [DIY app](https://diy.org/app) for displaying skill hexagons.

 Please review the [release history](https://github.com/piemonte/PBJHexagon/releases) for more information.

+The [github issues page](https://github.com/piemonte/PBJHexagon/issues) is a great place to start a discussion but also allows others to benefit and chime in on the project too.

 ## Installation

 [CocoaPods](http://cocoapods.org) is the recommended method of installing, just add the following line to your `Podfile`:

-#### Podfile

 ```ruby
 pod 'PBJHexagon'